BeauBryanDev/self-project-portfolio/README.md

 # self-project-portfolio
-Bryan Learning PHP  own portfolio to store my projects
+Bryan Learning PHP  own portfolio to store my IT Posts.
+Planning to deploy it over AWS EC" and RDS MySQL.